-2.7 PRINCIPAL RISKS
+PRINCIPAL RISKS

 A risk management strategy is in place to identify and evaluate risk.
-There are clearly defined steps to support better decision making through the understanding of risk, whether a positive opportunity or threat and the likely impact.
+There are clearly defined steps to support better decision making through the understanding of risk.

+This is for both positive opportunities and threats and includes an assessment of the likely impact.
 The risk management processes are subject to regular review and updates.
-The key strategic notes are:
+The key strategic risks are: